-(a) Income not subject to tax relate mainly to foreign exchange differences arising from financial instruments and other disallowed income.
+(a) Income not subject to tax relate mainly to reversal of over-accrual of social insurances, foreign exchange differences arising from financial instruments and other income not subject to tax.

 (b) Expenses not deductible for tax purposes relate mainly to depreciation and amortisation of non-qualifying assets, fair value changes in investment properties and other disallowed expenses incurred in the ordinary course of business.